basil1112/console-logger/README.md

 # console-logger
 # What is this ?
-console-logger is a simple utility logger for typescript and javascript
+console-logger-dev is a simple utility logger for typescript and javascript

 # Installation
-    npm install console-logger --save
+    npm i console-logger-dev

 # Usage